-Snooping Through Studios Column: Andrew Lister
+Snooping Through Studios column: interview with Andrew Lister

 Andrew Lister was always going to be an artist.
 “Art was the only thing I was ever good at, and the only thing I was ever interested in.”
 Court Spencer visited him in his studio to find out more about his work and what inspires him.